WhiteLicorice/Fake/README.md

 ## Usage
 1. Pin Tampermonkey to your browser's address bar.
 2. Once pinned, right click on the Tampermonkey icon.
-3. Hover your cursor over `Tampermonkey` and then `Fake News Detector`.
+3. Hover your cursor on `Tampermonkey` and then `Fake News Detector`.
 4. Click `Detect Fake News`.
 5. Wait for the system to process the article you're reading.
-6. Profit.
+6. Profit!

 ## Roles
 1) `Rene Andre Jocsing`    Lead Programmer, Systems Engineer, Writer